vincelsayzz/MOBA-Draft-Predictor/README.md

   "r_registered": 5,
   "d_registered": 5
 }
+Configuration Notes:

-(Note: game_mode uses official Dota API integers, e.g., 22 for Ranked All Pick. r_registered and d_registered accept integers 0-5 representing the number of public/registered profiles on the team).
+game_mode: Use official Dota 2 API integers (e.g., 22 for Ranked All Pick).

+r_registered/d_registered: Integer 0-5 representing the number of public/registered profiles on the team.

 Response: